kchaney1508/old-backlotgames/README.md

-# backlot-city
+# backlotgames.com
-Source code for Backlot's landing page and docs ~ forums separate.
+Source Code for the backlotgames.com website.

 ## Docusaurus
 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.